elamraniadnane1/CSC5356_Project_2_SP24/readme.md

 ### Installation
 1. Clone the repository: git clone https://github.com/elamraniadnane1/Project_3.git
-2. Navigate to the project directory and install the required Python packages: cd your-repo pip install -r requirements.txt
+2. Navigate to the project directory and install the required Python packages: cd Project_3 pip install -r requirements.txt

 ### Running the Application
-1. Start the Neo4j and MongoDB databases, and ensure Kafka and Spark Streaming are running.
+1. Start the Neo4j and MongoDB databases (in a cloud), and ensure Kafka and Spark Streaming are running and Docker as well.
+2. Install all the requirements
-2. Run the microservices:
+3. Run the microservices
-python -m web_application.app
+For more details please consult the official report & the video
 ## Usage
-- Access the web application at `http://localhost:5004`.
+- Access the web application at `http://localhost:PORT`.
+The port depend on the local cfg of each user.
 - Post tweets, and view recommendations and sentiment analysis results.

 ## Built With